aevri/barrie-bear/barrie_bear.md

 In truth, Barrie-Bear had indeed forgotten.
 His conscience was pricking him all over, but he soon came to the conclusion that a white lie was preferable to hurting Mr Weasel's feelings.
 "Me?” he said, “Forget?
 Of course I didn't.
 I was merely going on ahead to put the place in order."

-They covered the remaining part of the journey together, and on the way Barrie—Bear explained about the meeting the next day.
-Mr. Weasel was remarkably understanding and said that if Barrie-Bear didn't mind he would see to all the household chores and cooking, while he worked out what he was going to say at the meeting.
-"That would be most kind" said Barrie—Bear, "I don't suppose we shall want any more to eat to—night," he continued, "but I would be grateful if you would tidy the place up a bit and perhaps light a fire - my brain always works better in a warm, cosy atmosphere."
-"I will do that straight away" said Mr. Weasel.
-They went inside, and sure enough it was quite obvious that Barrie—Bear did little or no housework.
+They covered the remaining part of the journey together, and on the way Barrie-Bear explained about the meeting the next day.
+Mr Weasel was remarkably understanding and said that, if Barrie-Bear didn't mind, he would see to all the household chores and cooking while Barrie-Bear worked out what he was going to say at the meeting.

+"That would be most kind," said Barrie-Bear.
+"I don't suppose we shall want any more to eat tonight," he continued, "but I would be grateful if you would tidy the place up a bit and perhaps light a fire – my brain always works better in a warm, cosy atmosphere."

+"I will do that straight away," said Mr Weasel.

+They went inside, and sure enough it was quite obvious that Barrie-Bear did little or no housework.

 His 'residence‘ comprised just one room which was sparsely furnished, although what there was looked comfortable.
 In addition to his wooden chest, he had a solid looking circular oak table, two well-worn easy chairs and an oval shaped bed which looked rather like a dog basket on legs, at one end of the room was a cupboard built into the wall, with shelves groaning under the weight of several jars of nuts, berries and honey.